 Here is how the final list came out:

 - 1. Squash, 2.
 Rowing, 3.
 Rock Climbing, 4.
 Swimming, 5.
 Cross-Country Skiing, 6.
 Basketball, 7.
 Cycling, 8.
 Running, 9.
 Modern Pentathlon, 10.
 Boxing

 Football (though some call it soccer) is the king of sports!
 Does the name Maradona ring a bell?
 Yeah, I thought so.
-In an unscientific survey I did for fun while traveling in Europe I asked random individuals just one simple question: do you know who Maradona is?
-It was evident that most people across Europe and the globe (perhaps except a few [Little Mateo] in the US) instantly recognize Maradona.
+In an unscientific survey I did for fun while traveling in Europe, I asked random individuals just one simple question: do you know who Maradona is?
+It was evident that most people across Europe and the globe instantly recognize Maradona.
 For those who do not, more than likely they do recognize Pelé.
 Football is much more than a simple sport, it is the “beautiful game,” the pride of nations, the greatest and most global team sport.

 “The World Cup is the most widely viewed and followed sporting event in the world, exceeding even the Olympic Games; the cumulative audience of all matches of the 2006 FIFA World Cup was estimated to be 26.29 billion with an estimated 715.1 million people watching the final match, a ninth of the entire population of the planet” (FIFA.com.
 Fédération Internationale de Football Association.
 6 February 2007.
 Retrieved 10 April 2016).

 Music is something that I also enjoy greatly.
 I truly have a very broad taste in music and enjoy many genres (though I confess that 80s music is the best!).
 Given the fact that I am bilingual and bi-cultural, I enjoy music in English and Spanish equally–it just depends on the mood.
 Oh, by the way, I also love Brazilian music.